Assessment in General Education

 Goals, Objectives, and Rubrics:

-- In 2017, department chairs met to develop these materials for courses in the Arts and Humanities, Natural Sciences, and Social Sciences
+- In summer 2017, department chairs met to develop these materials for courses in the Arts and Humanities, Natural Sciences, and Social Sciences

-- In 2018, faculty members who teach Arts and Humanities and Social Science courses that meet the AALAME requirement, and faculty members who teach courses in the African-American Experience and US Diversity areas, met to materials for these areas.
+- In summer 2018, faculty members who teach Arts and Humanities and Social Science courses that meet the AALAME requirement, and faculty members who teach courses in the African-American Experience and US Diversity areas, met to develop materials for these areas.

-- In 2019, faculty members who teach General Education courses with the Writing Skills designation, and faculty member who teach Writing Across the Curriculum (WAC) courses, met with the Director of the Writing Center and representatives from the First-Year Writing program to develop materials for these areas.
+- In summer 2019, faculty members who teach General Education courses with the Writing Skills designation, and faculty member who teach Writing Across the Curriculum (WAC) courses, met with the Director of the Writing Center and representatives from the First-Year Writing program to develop materials for these areas.

 This work is in-progess with additional workshops planned to develop goals, objectives, and rubrics for the remaining General Education areas.